laracraft-tech/laravel-xhprof/readme.md

 ## Introduction

-Laravel XHProf provides you with a simple setup to profile your laravel application with the well known XHProf php extension originally developed by facebook.
+Laravel XHProf provides you with a simple setup to profile your laravel application with the well known XHProf PHP extension originally developed by facebook.
 It also leads you through the steps to install XHProf UI, a UI to visualize, save and analyze the results of the profiling.